HMS Donegal (1858): Construction and career

-Donegal was ordered on 27 December 1854 and was laid down at HM Dockyard Devonport on 27 September 1855.
-She was launched on 23 September 1858, commissioned on 26 June 1859 and completed on 27 August.
-Upon commissioning she sailed to Liverpool to recruit a crew.
-She then joined the Channel Squadron, where she took part in a number of fleet reviews.
-In November 1861 she was one of a number of ships transporting troops to Mexico, and in February 1862 she assisted the recovery of equipment and stores from the wreck of her sister HMS Conqueror.
-On 28 October 1859 William Hall was awarded his Victoria Cross aboard the Donegal whilst she was anchored in Queenstown.
+Named for the British victory in the 1798 Battle of Donegal, Donegal was the second ship of her name to serve in the RN.
+She was ordered on 27 December 1854 and was laid down at HM Dockyard, Devonport, on 27 September 1855.
+The ship was launched on 23 September 1858 and commissioned by Captain William Glanville on 23 June 1859.
+Donegal completed on 27 August and sailed to Liverpool to recruit a crew and then joined the Channel Squadron.
+On 28 October, William Hall was presented with the Victoria Cross by Rear-Admiral Charles Talbot while Donegal was anchored at Queenstown Harbour (modern Cobh).
+In November she was transferred to the North America and West Indies Station.
+Captain Henry Broadhead relieved Glanville on 3 November and was relieved in his turn by Captain Sherard Osborn on 18 May 1861.
+Donegal returned home the following year and was paid off on 10 June 1862 at Devonport Dockyard.

-She spent several years as a coastguard vessel at Liverpool.
-She took the last surrender of the American Civil War on 6 November 1865 when the CSS Shenandoah surrendered after travelling 9,000 miles (14,500 km) to do so.
-The Shenandoah had originally been in the Pacific Ocean when news reached her of the end of the Civil War, necessitating such a long voyage.
+The ship was recommissioned by Captain James Paynter on 1 September 1864; by this time her armament had been reduced to 81 guns.
+Assigned to Liverpool as a guard ship, Paynter took the last surrender of the American Civil War on 6 November 1865 when the Confederate cruiser CSS Shenandoah surrendered after travelling 9,000 miles (14,500 km) from the Pacific Ocean to avoid American ships and possibly being hanged as pirates if captured.
+Shenandoah had originally been there when news reached her of the end of the Civil War, necessitating such a long voyage.
+Captain Edwin Turnour relieved Paynter on 1 May 1867 and the ship was relieved of her guard ship duties in May 1869.

 On her next assignment she carried Vice-Admiral Sir Henry Kellett and a replacement crew to relieve HMS Ocean, then on the China Station under Vice-Admiral Henry Keppel.
-She was then commanded by Captain William Hewett, seconded by John Fisher.
+Captain William Hewett commissioned the ship on 25 November and was seconded by Commander John Fisher.
 In 1870 she became a tender to HMS Duke of Wellington, which was then a receiving ship in Portsmouth.
 Donegal was paid off on 30 September 1870.

-On 14 January 1886, Donegal was hulked and merged into the Torpedo School at Portsmouth, and her name was changed to Vernon.
-Between 1888 and 1892 she was commanded by Captain Arthur Knyvet Wilson.
+On 14 January 1886, Donegal was hulked and became part of the Torpedo School at Portsmouth; she was renamed Vernon.
 On 23 April 1895 she was moved to Portchester Creek, along with the rest of the hulks making up the school.

-She remained in this role until the torpedo school moved onshore in 1923, and Donegal was sold for scrap on 18 May 1925 to Pounds, of Portsmouth.
+She remained in this role until the torpedo school moved onshore in 1923, and Donegal was sold for scrap on 18 May 1925 to Harry Pounds, shipbreakers of Portsmouth.
 Some of the timbers and panelling were used to rebuild the Prince of Wales public house (reopened as The Old Ship in 2007) in Brighouse in 1926.